BugShot Privacy Policy

 Inline editor imagesWhen inserting part of the screen into the issue bodyCapturing the current tab's screen (captureVisibleTab) and inserting only the selected region into the body

-Screen recording videoWhen the screen-recording mode is selectedRecording the target you choose yourself in the browser's screen-share dialog (which may include the entire screen, other app windows, or other tabs — including screens outside the tab where BugShot is open) to attach to an issue
+Screen recording videoWhen the screen-recording mode is selected, or when tab recording is unavailable and BugShot falls back to screen sharingRecording the target you choose yourself in the browser's screen-share dialog (which may include the entire screen, other app windows, or other tabs — including screens outside the tab where BugShot is open) to attach to an issue.
+If tab-capture permission is revoked mid-flow (for example by navigating away), the screen-share dialog opens instead, and even then recording does not start until you pick a target yourself

-WebSocket messages (text frame payloads)When debug capture is enabledAttaching to an issue (debug information — sent/received text messages, excluding binary)
+WebSocket messages (text frame payloads)While the side panel is open (including before a capture starts)Attaching to an issue (debug information — sent/received text messages, excluding binary)

-Console logsWhen debug capture is enabledAttaching to an issue (debug information)
+Console logsWhile the side panel is open (including before a capture starts)Attaching to an issue (debug information)

-User action logs (clicks, input, navigation, shortcut keys, toggles, dropdown selections, drag)When debug capture is enabledAttaching to an issue (reproduction steps — attached in video mode only)
+User action logs (clicks, input, navigation — including whether it was a back, forward, or reload — shortcut keys, toggles, dropdown selections, drag)While the side panel is open (including before a capture starts)Attaching to an issue (reproduction steps — attached by default in every capture mode except element style editing)

 User-attached filesWhen attaching a file to an issue after enabling the file-attachment feature (optional, off by default)Attaching an arbitrary local file you select yourself to an issue

 When collecting network logs, sensitive headers such as authorization and cookie, and sensitive query parameters such as token and access_token, are masked automatically.
 Values of sensitive keys such as token, password, and secret in request/response bodies (JSON, form data) are also masked automatically.
-For real-time messages a page exchanges over WebSocket, only text frame payloads are collected (binary frames such as images or files are not collected), and the same body masking applies.
-Console logs collect the messages a page prints verbatim (with no additional masking), so please be careful with debug capture on pages that print sensitive information to the console.
+For real-time messages a page exchanges over WebSocket, only text frame payloads are collected (binary frames such as images or files are not collected), and the same body masking applies — though only to JSON-shaped frames; other text frames are collected verbatim.
+Console logs collect the messages a page prints — and unhandled errors and promise rejections raised by the page, with their stack traces — verbatim (with no additional masking), so please be careful with debug capture on pages that print sensitive information to the console.

-During debug capture, console/network logs may be collected not only from the current page but also from third-party frames embedded in that page (iframes — e.g., payment widgets, embedded SDKs).
+Console, network, and action logs may be collected not only from the current page but also from third-party frames embedded in that page (iframes — e.g., payment widgets, embedded SDKs), including clicks and input that happen inside those frames.
 This is because errors occurring in those frames may be needed to reproduce a bug; collected logs record the origin so you can distinguish and filter them by origin when attaching to an issue.
 The sensitive header/parameter/body masking above applies identically regardless of the frame's origin.

 Element selection, style editing, and element capture also extend to elements inside cross-origin frames embedded directly in the page (iframes — payment widgets, embeds, etc.).
 When you select an element inside such a frame, the extension collects that element's selector, style information, and text, records the frame origin, and shows it in the issue's list of style changes.
 When you capture an element inside an iframe (by capturing the current tab's screen and cropping only that element's region), the frame's screen contents may be included in the screenshot.
 Frames nested inside another frame, or frames blocked by a security policy (sandbox), are not accessed internally.

-During screen recording, even if you navigate (including to other sites), the console/network/action logs are preserved continuously, so an issue created from that recording may include debug logs from the pages visited during recording.
+While a capture is in progress (screenshot, report drafting, or video recording), navigating away (including to another site) does not interrupt the console/network/action logs — they are preserved, so an issue created that way may include debug logs from the pages visited during the capture.

 App Settings